 Colored or plain?

 They are immaterial.

-What counts is expressing (or making sense of) what you think and feel in graphic and visual form.
+What counts is expressing (or making sense of) what you think and feel in graphics and visual form.

 4 – Bullet Journaling

-Bullet journaling is a way of keeping track of things you want and need done following a structure or system.
+Bullet journaling is a way of keeping track of things you want and need to be done following a structure or system.

 Read more about bullet journaling here.